nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### Listing items that are due today
-List the loaned items that need to be returned today
+List the loaned items that need to be returned today.

 Format: `deadline today`